North14/ISRA-MLAS/README.md

-# MAL-CI-CD
+# ISRA-MLAS

-The following repository represents a novel approach to ISRA by utilizing machine-learning assisted attack simulation-
+The following repository represents a novel approach to ISRA by utilizing Machine-Learning assisted Attack Simulation.

+## Credits

+MAL Toolbox by KTH

+MAL Simulator by KTH

+CoreLang by KTH